datacarpentry/astronomy-python/_episodes/04-select.md

 > {: .language-python}
 {: .callout}

-We'll pass the points to `ConvexHull`, which returns an object that contains the results.
+We will pass the points to `ConvexHull`, which returns an object that contains the results.

 ~~~